Treblinka Extermination Camp

 The clothes and items left by the victims in the deportation barracks before the ‘shower’ were sorted.
 Gradually, bankers and goldsmiths were selected from the transports and formed into a commando called the Goldjuden – Gold Jews.
 Their job was to collect and classify any valuables, which were then vigorously traded by Germans, Ukrainians and the local population.

-The first transports to Treblinka came from the Warsaw ghetto.
+The first transports to the camp came from the Warsaw ghetto.
 Between the 23rd of July and the 21st of August 1942, a total of 254,000 Jews from Warsaw and 112,000 from other parts of the Warsaw region were murdered here.